How to Install KiCad on Ubuntu 26.04, 24.04 and 22.04

 Install KiCad via Snap on Ubuntu

-The Snap package installs on all supported Ubuntu releases with one command, but it currently trails the Ubuntu 26.04 repository and Flathub by one point release.
+The Snap package installs on all supported Ubuntu releases with one command, but the stable channel currently trails the KiCad 10 PPA and Flathub.
 Keep it as an optional path if you already prefer snapd’s update model.

 sudo snap install kicad